SinhaSaab/Cryptocurrency-Blockchain/README.md

 # Cyptocurrency-Blockchain
-Cryptography Team Project<br>
+<h3>Cryptography Team Project</h3>
-Implemented a basic version of Cryptocurrency (<b>Litcoin<b>) from scratch.
+Implemented a basic version of Cryptocurrency (<b>Litcoin</b>) from scratch.
 The project implements the prime ideas of blockchain technology, namely:
 1) Distributed P2P network
 2) Mining of Block using a valid Proof of Work
 3) Creating new users